GuillaumeLNB/Scrape-Search-Engines/README.md

 To run it from terminal : `python3 scrapeGoogle_v2.0.py how+to+get+a+good+job+after+graduation -n 400`

-You may need the following modules :
+You may need to install the following modules :
 * fake_useragent   -> `(sudo) pip3 install fake_useragent`
 * termcolor        -> `(sudo) pip3 install termcolor`